Please note: If you do not see your size available, you may contact us to reserve your size from the next production in fall 2023.

-The story behind the black MA-1 Flight Jacket and its connection to author William Gibson can be read about on this website within the thumbnail link that pertains to the William Gibson Collection.
+The story behind the black MA-1 Flight Jacket and its connection to author William Gibson can be read about on this website within the thumbnail photo link entitled "About William Gibson."

 This Modified Tailored Cut is offered for those who prefer something slimmer and less bulky than the original MA-1 Flight Jacket design, whereby the armhole has been raised higher, the sleeves further tapered, and the body slimmed down vs. the full cut of the original MA-1 Flight Jacket design.
 We also offer this Tailored MA-1 Flight Jacket in both a regular length that follows the waist-length design of the original MA-1 Flight Jacket, and in a longer-bodied configuration to satisfy those who prefer a fit that goes a few inches beyond the waist.
 Other than the tailored fit, this MA-1 Flight Jacket is replete with all of the authenticity William Gibson so eloquently wrote about and that Buzz Rickson is renowned for around the globe.

 William Gibson items, especially the MA-1 Flight Jackets, are available in limited quantities and they tend to sell out more quickly than any other Buzz Rickson item, especially in the larger sizes.
-Please note the following items found on this Buzz Rickson William Gibson masterpiece:
+Please note the following features and details found on this Buzz Rickson William Gibson masterpiece:

 • Copy of original maker’s label design produced on a vintage shuttle loom